clement-barillec/nova_webpage/README.md

-_this is my first project to escape the rat race
+_this is my first project